Why It's So Hard To Stop Women From Sleeping In A Menstrual Shed

 Four people have died in sheds since the start of 2019, including two children sleeping beside their mother — all three reportedly died from smoke inhalation after lighting a fire inside the confined space of the shed.
 But no one has been prosecuted since the new law was announced.

-Mohna Ansari, a member of Nepal's Human Rights Commission in Kathmandu, says myriad reasons prevent the law from having much effect.
+Mohna Ansari, a member of Nepal's National Human Rights Commission in Kathmandu, says myriad reasons prevent the law from having much effect.
 For one, a woman who reports a family member might be kicked out of the family with no way to support herself on her own.
 It's also tricky to prove someone was forced to sleep in a menstrual shed when many women do so out of societal pressure and their own fear of the consequences.

-"It's a deep-rooted belief if they will not go [to the shed] something [bad] will happen," Ansari says.
+"It's a deep-rooted belief if they will not go [to the shed], something [bad] will happen," Ansari says.
 Family members could get sick, livestock could die, crops could fail.

 Janak Bahadur Shahi is the deputy superintendent of police in Achham district, where many of the deaths have occurred and where Upadhyay lived.
 He agrees that fear of spiritual retribution trumps the law.